calebmutisya/AutoAvenue/README.md

 #### **By Caleb Mutisya**
 ## Project Description
-    AutoAvenue is a vehicle listing website where sellers can meet potentialbuyers who are  interested in acquiring a vehicle.
+    AutoAvenue is a vehicle listing website where sellers can meet potential buyers who are  interested in acquiring a vehicle.
 ## Features
     -A seller can list their car using the 'Sell a Car' form.
     -The vehicle image and details are displayed in a well organized set up.
+    -A buyer can see card images and click on 'See More' to see vehicle details.
     -A seller can edit the details of the listing they posted.
     -A seller can delete their vehicle listing.
     -A buyer interested in acquiring a vehicle will click on 'Get this Ride' button to fill a purchase request form.